-Draft guidance to support NPF4 Policy 15, Local Living and 20 minute neighbourhoods, has been developed to support interpretation and implementation of NPF4.
-The draft guidance sets out details on the benefits, key characteristics, and delivery approaches to support local living and 20 minute neighbourhoods.
+Guidance to support NPF4 Policy 15, Local living and 20 minute neighbourhoods, has been developed to support interpretation and implementation of NPF4.
+The guidance sets out details on the benefits, key characteristics, and delivery approaches to support local living and 20 minute neighbourhoods.